emirhanpisgin/item-frames-plus/README.md

-# Minimal Item Frames
+# Item Frames Plus
-Minecraft Fabric Mod that makes item frame's hitboxes smaller.
+Minecraft Fabric Mod makes item frames more useful by shrinking hitboxes and making them invisible.
 # How To Install

 - Go to https://modrinth.com/mod/itemframesplus/versions.